Air Fryer Hard Boiled Eggs

 Ingredients

-• 1 to 1 dozen eggs however many you want
+• 1 dozen eggs however many you want

 • Cold water